Alton1998/church-attendance-app/README.md

 1. You would have got an `.exe` file and a `.env` file
 2. The `.exe` file is your application while the `.env` file is the file that allows you to connect to a particular database or shift between application modes and admin modes.
 3. We start by first setting up the database.
 Go to the below website and setup your free database accordingly.
+4. To Switch between Admin mode and applicate just set false or true in the .env files
 ![Screenshot 2024-08-26 075330](https://github.com/user-attachments/assets/1f7f80e1-fdcc-4853-95b7-34a4e369a3dc)
 ![Screenshot 2024-08-26 075554](https://github.com/user-attachments/assets/5d1f3e46-8416-4345-9291-47cc1d77870f)
 ![Screenshot 2024-08-26 075702](https://github.com/user-attachments/assets/e31a46cf-46e7-43b8-9160-d2432140d486)